smithb16/cad101/chapters/first-widget.md

 ## Making a Triangle

-Open SolidWorks and create a new part using the default part template:
+Open \solidworks{} and create a new part using the default part template:

 ![](../images/figures/default-part-template.png)